datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 and items for that portion of the Company's Fiscal Year after the effective date of the issuance of the Additional Units.

-**
- ARTICLE XIV
- ASSIGNABILITY AND SUBSTITUTE MEMBERS ** TC "Article XIV.
-Assignability and Substitute Members" \\f C \\l "1"
+**ARTICLE XIV ASSIGNABILITY AND SUBSTITUTE MEMBERS**

-Section 14.1  Assignability of Units  TC "Section 14.1  Assignability of Units" \\f C \\l "2" .
+Section 14.1  Assignability of Units.
 Except as otherwise expressly provided under Section 3.7 (Termination of Membership), no Member or other Unit Holder may assign or otherwise Transfer all or any part of its Units or other interests in the Company without the prior written consent of each other